How To Buy Real Estate In Georgia With Crypto

 Can I Get a Georgian Passport with Local Real Estate?

-Buying property in Georgia gives you the opportunity to apply for a residence permit, but not citizenship directly.
-If you invest at least $100,000 in real estate, you can qualify for a one-year short-term residence permit, which is renewable.
-The property must be fully completed and registered in your name.
-It can be any type of real estate, except for agricultural land, which foreigners are not permitted to purchase.
+Buying property in Georgia provides an opportunity to apply for a residence permit, though it does not grant citizenship directly.
+As of 2026, the minimum investment threshold for a temporary residence permit has been set at $100,000.
+The property must be fully completed and registered in the buyer’s name, and it may include most types of real estate except agricultural land, which foreigners are generally not permitted to purchase.
+A one-year residence permit is typically issued and can be renewed annually.

-After six years of continuous renewal, you may apply for permanent residency.
-Citizenship becomes an option after ten years of legal residence.
+After six years of continuous residence, applicants may qualify for permanent residency.
+Eligibility for citizenship arises after ten years of legal residence, provided all relevant requirements are met.

-There’s also an investment residence permit available for individuals who invest $300,000 or more in Georgian real estate or local businesses.
-This type of permit is issued for up to 5 years and may include family members.
-However, applications are reviewed individually, and approval is not guaranteed.
+An investment-based residence permit is also available for individuals who invest $300,000 or more in Georgian real estate or local businesses.
+This type of permit may be granted for up to five years and can include family members.
+However, applications are reviewed on a case-by-case basis, and approval is not guaranteed, with stricter scrutiny reported in 2026.

 Can Non-Residents Buy Real Estate in Georgia Remotely?